NTumminaro/Sum-Of-Best/README.md

 ## Description

-An application for the speed-running community to compare times and notes.
+An application for the speed-running community to compare games and notes.

-- The motivation to build this application, was to have a better way to share notes on speed-runs.
+- The motivation to build this application, was to have a better way to share notes on speedruns.

 - We built this project, to be able to better communicate with other runners.

-- This application solves the problem of not having access to other peoples notes about runs.
+- This application solves the problem of not having access to other peoples notes for runs.

 - In this process, we learned the magic of backend.